bzvnr/Renumber-Textile-References/README.md

 ### Project-Specific

 - *referenceSection* - specified in [config.js](./lib/config.js), a part of the text assumed to be the last [heading](https://textile-lang.com/doc/headings) or a unique last section in the text.
-The program places all references under the *referenceSection* after it is finished renumbering them.
-As seen in [the example], *referenceSection's* default value is `h2.
-External References`, but this can be changed by following the [ReferenceSection Instructions](./#referencesection-instructions).
-All references are placed under the *referenceSection*, regardless of where they are located in the <textarea>.
+The [program](./lib/renumberReferences.js) places all references under the *referenceSection* after it is finished renumbering them.
+  - As seen in [the example](./#example), *referenceSection's* default value is `h2.
+External References`.
+This an be changed by following the [Configuration Instructions](./#configuration)
+  - All references are placed under the *referenceSection*, regardless of where they are located in the <textarea> (for limits see[limitations](#bugs)).
 Note that with the current implementation, any text after the *referenceSection* will be lost.
-- [config.js](./lib/config.js) - a file used to customize the program to the user's needs
+- [config.js](./lib/config.js) - a configuration file used to customize the program to the user's needs

 ## Use Instructions

-A live version of program can be accessed with [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
-The program can also be used offline by downloading it or cloning it from GitHub.
+A live version of program can be used with [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
+The project can also be used offline by downloading it or cloning it from GitHub.

 ### Requirements